makischu/ESP_eth2wifi/README.md

 Unfortunately this proposal requires manual changes in the ESP-IDF.
 The lines of esp_netif_lwip.c and tcpip_adapter_compat.c need to be added to the original files.
 Maybe someone other is able to build a more general solution which is good enough to be added to the ESP-IDF one day.

+Please note that this repository does not contain the whole solution.
+But it contains everything that is necessary to make the eth2wifi example (from https://github.com/espressif/esp-iot-solution/tree/release/v1.1 ) work on IDF 4.3 for the purpose explained above.
+I suggest to first get the original example running (to proof that everything is configured correctly) and then apply the proposed changes to fix the issue of non-forwarded traffic.